mridoni/gixsql/README.md

 		export PATH=$PATH:/opt/gix-ide/lib/x64/gcc

-- Set the two environment variables needed by the COBOL code itself (obviously they can be named as you wish):
+- Set the two environment variables needed by the COBOL code itself (they can be named whatever you like, of course):

 		set DBNAME=pgsql://192.168.1.1:5432/testdb
 		set DBAUTH=test.test